 |Trading books with David in Lowell in 2011|

-Musician and Jack Kerouac close friend David Amram turned 91 years old yesterday, November 17.
+Musician and Jack Kerouac close friend David Amram turns 93 years old today, November 17.
 David (I call him that having met him and talked with him a number of times at Lowell Celebrates Kerouac! and having traded books with him there -- click HERE) wrote a book titled Offbeat: Collaborating with Kerouac (curated HERE) and was an intimate acquaintance of Jack Kerouac's, yet I don't think he appears in any of Kerouac's works, under pseudonym or otherwise.
-He did appear in and write the music for the Beat film narrated by Kerouac, Pull My Daisy, which you can watch HERE and read David's thoughts about in an Evergreen Review piece HERE.
+He did appear in and write the music for the Beat film narrated by Kerouac, Pull My Daisy, which you can watch HERE and read David's thoughts about it in an Evergreen Review piece HERE.

 There is an official David Amram website with a ton of information -- click HERE.